|

 Courtesy of Robert L. Campbell, Clemson University.

 it.
-It features the quartet.
+It is Rondo 571-A. It features the quartet.
 The other version featured a Betty

 solo as part of the trio.
 It was also provided by Dr. Campbell.